-PRINCIPLE 10 AUDIT COMMITTEE
+AUDIT COMMITTEE

-The AC comprises Mr Joseph Toh Kian Leong (Chairman), Mr Chee Jin Kiong and Mr Michael Lau Hwai Keong, all of whom are non-executive and independent.
+The AC comprises Mr Joseph Toh Kian Leong (Chairman), Mr Chee Jin Kiong and Ms Quan Wai Yee, all of whom are non-executive and independent.

-The Chairman of the AC, Mr JosephToh Kian Leong, and another AC member, Mr Chee Jin Kiong, are certified fellow members of Institute of Singapore Chartered Accountants and have strong accounting qualifications.
+The Chairman of the AC, Mr Joseph Toh Kian Leong, and another AC member, Mr Chee Jin Kiong, are certified fellow members of Institute of Singapore Chartered Accountants and have strong accounting qualifications.
 Mr Joseph Toh Kian Leong is professionally qualified under Association of Chartered Certified Accountants.
-Mr Michael Lau Hwai Keong has a number of years of experience in the financial services industry, including in risk management and banking business and operations.
+Ms Quan Wai Yee is a retired senior bank executive with more than 30 years of experience in the financial industry.
+Her expertise spans across various fields including corporate banking, investment banking and private banking, mainly in risk management.
 The Board is of the view that the members of the AC have recent and relevant accounting and financial management expertise or experience to discharge the AC's functions.